 In case you experience some instability with Bluetooth (for example device not visible any more), turning the Bluetooth adapter on and off, restarting the application or your system may help.

-The new HackMe will be showcased during several events, including:
+The new HackMe has been showcased during several events, including:

 - HackInTheBox CyberWeek 2020:

 Introduction to Bluetooth Low Energy security lab (18.11.2020).

 Slides: A practical introduction to BLE security without any special hardware (PDF, 16M)

 - BlackHat EU 2020 Arsenal (10.12.2020): Slides: BlackHat EU 2020 Arsenal BLE hardware-less HackMe (PDF, 8M)